JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

    venv\Scripts\activate
    ```

 2. **Start Ollama** (if not running.
-And, again, this must be done in a different CMD console window and not the one with the VENV activated):
+And, again, this must be done in a different CMD console window and not the one with the VENV activated.
+To be clear; this is NOT the Ollama-program that opens its own Ollama chat-box GUI and places a lama-icon in the windows task-bar or notification-area!
+If you have that open you must close it, or else the Ollama server won't be available to serve this conversation script):
    ```bash
    ollama serve
    ```

 3. **Run the Script** (This is done in the VENV activated CMD console window.
 And be patient as it may take some time to load the LLM and, when using Chatterbox, generate the speeches.
 On first run you should check the CMD console window to see if you need to accept the TTS license):
-   - This is for the CPU-based Coqui TTS, run:
+   - This is for the CPU-based Coqui TTS, version 2.0.0, run:
      ```bash
      python llm_radio_theater_CPUonly_Example_HusbondAndWife.py
      ```
-   - For the new GPU-based Chatterbox TTS, run:
+   - For the version 2.1.0 GPU-based Chatterbox TTS, run:
      ```bash
      python llm_radio_theater_GPU_Example_HusbondAndWife.py
+     ```
+   - For the version 2.2.0 GPU-based Chatterbox TTS, run:
+     ```bash
+     python llm_radio_theater_v2.2.0_Chatterbox_GPUandCPU_Example_HusbondAndWife.py
      ```

 4. **Interact with the GUI**: